Advanced Development Economics - Macro Aspects

 - Present a comprehensive overview of the recent research literature relevant to understand the process of economic development in a historical and comparative perspective.

-- Appreciate some of the key debates in development economics, understand how they relate to contemporary policy issues, and discuss the effectiveness of policies aimed at promoting growth and economic development.
+- Appreciate some of the key debates in development economics, understand how they relate to contemporary policy issues, and discuss the effectiveness of policies aimed at reducing inequality, and promoting economic growth and development.

 Lectures and exercises, in which students will work individually